 Leading from the Center

 Download this guide to understand how to optimize power and influence to accomplish your most important initiatives.

 8. Describe the plan

 Explain what barriers may arise that could potentially prevent your organization from achieving its vision, mission, objectives, and actions.
 Remember that all employees have different levels of understanding, so make sure that you not only describe the numerics of the strategic plan but also what the terms mean and why they are meaningful to understanding the business.
 Differentiate between signal and noise for your employees to determine relevancy.

 Don’t hand out information that you wouldn’t want your competitors to see – there is a fine line of ‘what’ information to share with ‘who’ within the company).
 If your strategic plan is in book format, do yourself a favor and don’t pass that out.
 Provide only the critical information that will help support your employees in doing their job.

 Describe how you would imagine these new differences will show up in behaviors throughout the organization.
 The greater clarity people have around the potential impact of these new changes, the higher your return on both your planning and your communication delivery.

 11. Ask them what they believe will be different and the same

 Often times leaders don’t want to ask questions because they are afraid of what they may hear.
-Remember, just because you don’t hear it doesn’t mean that they aren’t thinking it and discussing among themselves.
-The only difference of you asking is that you now will know what is going on for them.
+Remember, just because you don’t hear it doesn’t mean that they aren’t thinking about it and discussing it among themselves.
+The only difference between you asking is that you now will know what is going on for them.